 Regulations Governing the Use of Sedans and Vans

-1. It is the responsibility of the person authorizing the Transportation Request Form to insure that the regulations governing the use of the assigned vehicle is adhered to by all listed drivers.
+1. It is the responsibility of the person authorizing the Transportation Request Form to ensure that the regulations governing the use of the assigned vehicle are adhered to by all listed drivers.
 Operator's license information may be obtained by contacting the Transportation office at 1061.

 3. A credit card is furnished with each vehicle.
 This card can be used only for the vehicle to which it is issued.
 Under no circumstances can gasoline be purchased for a vehicle license number not listed on the credit card.
 Credit cards are to be used for the purchase of gasoline and motor oil compatible with proper engine operation.
 Credit cards are not to be used for tune-ups and other general maintenance without prior authorization.
 When gasoline is purchased, the operator is required to record the mileage on the credit card receipt and see to it that the vehicle license number is recorded in the appropriate box.
 Lost credit cards must be reported immediately to the Transportation Services Office.